Spanish

 Hours: 24L

 Examines cultural production, including short stories, novels, films and paintings surrounding the socio-political transformations of the revolutionary period.
 Readings and discussion emphasize general concepts of the landscape, as a visual and spatial mode of interpreting relationships between human subjects, and between these subjects and the territory they occupy.
+Taught in Spanish.
 (Offered every three years)

 Recommended Preparation: SPA258H1